 Some horses are clever at using their teeth and lips to unfasten door latches or untie knots in ropes or may enjoy carrying objects around with their teeth.

 Common Dental Problems

 Horses are prone to several tooth problems.
-These problems can result in poor health, weight loss, difficulty carry a bit, have have behavior or performance problems when ridden or driven.
-Horses can have cracked, loose or broken teeth from an accident.
-The baby teeth may not shed properly, and need the attention of a dentist or veterinarian.
+These problems can result in poor health, weight loss, difficulty wearing a bit, and behavior or performance problems when ridden or driven.
+Horses can have cracked, loose, or broken teeth from an accident.
+Baby teeth may not shed properly and could need the attention of an equine dentist or veterinarian.
 Uneven wear can cause sharp edges and hooks that require smoothing down to prevent irritation to the inside of the cheeks or tongue.
-Some horses have... misaligned jaws and can be under shot or overshot, also caused parrot mouthed, causing wear and chewing problems.
+Some horses have misaligned jaws that can be undershot or overshot, also called parrot mouth, which can cause wear and chewing problems.

-Horses need regular dental check-ups like people do.
-How often a dentist or veterinarian needs to check a horse’s mouth is determined by the horse itself.
+Horses need regular dental check-ups just like people do.
+The frequency that a dentist or veterinarian needs to check a horse’s mouth depends on the horse.
 Generally, once a year is sufficient.
-But, some horses because of ongoing problems, or the shape and size of its mouth may need more frequent checks.
-When your horse’s teeth are checked, its age will be taken into account, since some problems such as caps, hooks and points are related to age.
-Your horse may need a bit seat, or even need teeth... removed.
-And, when an older horse starts having problems grinding food due to worn or missing teeth, a veterinarian can help you determine the best diet for your horse.
+But some horses, because of ongoing problems or the shape and size of its mouth, may need more frequent checks.
+When your horse’s teeth are checked, its age will be taken into account, since some problems such as caps, hooks, and points are related to age.
+Your horse may need a bit seat, or even need teeth removed.
+And when an older horse starts having problems grinding food due to worn or missing teeth, a veterinarian can help you determine the best diet for your horse.